-For anyone used to shopping in characterless malls and jam-packed high streets, Heritage Quay is about as different as it gets – and not just because of the duty- and tax-free goods.
-The large outdoor waterside complex is a picturesque and serene place to indulge in some retail therapy, with a huge choice of stores selling everything from electronics, local music, liquors, fine crystals and china, designer clothing, swimwear, fragrances, fine jewellery, high end watches and more.
-There’re also numerous sports bars and specialty restaurants to grab a tropical drink or a delicious meal when you’re all shopped out, while nocturnal attractions include several nightclubs and a casino.
+For anyone used to shopping in characterless malls and jam-packed high streets, Heritage Quay is about as different as it gets.
+The large outdoor waterside complex is a picturesque and serene place to indulge in some retail therapy, with a huge choice of stores selling everything from electronics, local music, liquors, fine crystals and china to designer clothing, swimwear, fragrances, fine jewellery, and high end watches.
+There are also numerous sports bars and speciality restaurants where you can grab a tropical drink or a delicious meal when you’re all shopped out, while nocturnal attractions include several nightclubs and a casino.

 High St, St John’s

 Swimming with stingrays may sound like a hazardous pursuit but despite their venomous potential they are actually some of the friendliest creatures in the ocean.
-Antigua & Barbuda is particularly famous for its rays, which are said to be the brightest in the Caribbean, and Stingray City offer the chance to get up close and personal by embarking on an exciting snorkel adventure tour.
-A short speedboat ride whisks you to a shallow pool with a white sand bottom surrounded by beautiful coral reef where you’re invited to snorkel (or stand, if you prefer) with the rays, and even get some pictures taken with your new friends.
-For more information and booking options, check out Viator here.
+Antigua & Barbuda is particularly famous for its rays, which are said to be the brightest in the Caribbean, and Stingray City offer intrepid types the chance to get up close and personal by embarking on an exciting snorkelling tour.
+A short speedboat ride whisks you to a shallow pool with a white sand bottom surrounded by beautiful coral reef where you can snorkel (or stand, if you prefer) with the rays, and even get some pictures taken with your new friends.

-Both Barbuda and Antigua are renowned for their great natural beauty.
-Both inland and along the coasts there are some wonderful natural and geological features and plenty of good walking paths to get you away from the settlements and into the islands, proper.
-This includes cliffs and mountains, covered in rainforest.
-One such hiking tour that lasts around 3.5 hours is specifically aimed at tourists entering St Johns from the cruise ships and takes you to the most strikingly beautiful parts of the island such as Shirley Heights Lookout, as well as past unusual cliffs and pristine beaches.
-Check out more about it on Viator.
+Barbuda and Antigua are renowned for their great natural beauty – and both inland and along the coasts there are some wonderful natural and geological features and plenty of excellent walking paths along cliffs and mountains covered in rainforest.
+One of the most popular hiking trails takes around 3.5 hours and is specifically aimed at tourists entering the capital St Johns from the cruise ships and takes you to the most strikingly beautiful parts of the island, including cliffs and pristine beaches.